-5. SWITCHING ON AND OFF (See Fig. I)

-ATTENTION: Check the battery

-pack before using your cordless

-tool.
-Only use the battery pack listed in

-the accessories section.
+6. SWITCHING ON AND OFF (SEE FIG. K) ATTENTION: Check the battery pack before using your cordless tool.
+Only use the battery pack listed in the accessories section.

-For switching on the tool, press the lockout button (15), then fully press the on/off switch (2) and hold in this position. the lockout button can now be released.
+For switching on the tool, press the lock-out button, then fully press the on/off switch and hold in this position.
+The lock-out button can now be released.

 For switching off, release the on/off switch.
+NOTE: The chain brake must be activated in order for the saw to be switched on.